Is God Interested in the Work We Do?

 There are many Christians, nominal and otherwise who do not believe in this, despite clear and unequivocal teachings on it by Jesus Christ.

-When I began to think more about why so many people did not believe in this facet of the spirit realm, or could not accept it, it began to become clearer to me why this was happening.
+When I began to think more about why so many people did not believe in this particular facet of the spirit realm, it began to become clearer to me why this was happening.

 If you do not believe in something, you cannot possibly address the effects that it produces.